kwyse/personal-website/content/posts/twid-clifton-strengths.md

 I came across [this
 talk](https://www.ted.com/talks/scott_dinsmore_how_to_find_work_you_love) by
-Scott Dinsmore earlier this week.
-The talk itself is very good for those feeling trapped in their current circumstances, but my main take-away was his recommendation on StrengthsFinder 2.0, now called CliftonStrengths.
-It's not the first time I've had this recommendation, so I finally took the plunge and bought it.
+Scott Dinsmore.
+It's geared towards those who feel trapped trapped in their current circumstances, yet my main take-away was his recommendation on StrengthsFinder 2.0, now called CliftonStrengths.
+I took the plunge and bought it since this isn't the first time it's been recommended.

-CliftonStrenths, the book itself, is only half of what you're getting.
-The back sleeve includes a code you can use to take the online assessment.
-After answering 177 Likert-type questions, it will tell you your top five strengths, of 34, that were devised by this system.
-By focusing on these on improving these traits, rather than mitigating your weaknesses - which the book claims modern society promotes - you can a better return on investment for your time.
+The book itself is only half of what you're getting as the back sleeve includes a code you can use to take the online assessment.
+It will tell you your top five strengths, of 34, that were devised by this system after you answer 177 Likert-type questions.
+Rather than mitigating your weaknesses---which the book claims modern society promotes---you can purportedly get a better return on investment for your time by focusing on improving these strength traits.

 The book includes a useful analogy.
 If you spend a lot of time (say a *10* in effort) honing a skill you have little talent in (say a *3*), then you're effectively as skilled as someone who puts in little effort (a *3*), but has natural talent (a *10*).
 That is, the relationship is commutative.
 To get the biggest returns, you need *both* talent and effort investment.
-So, focus on what you're already good at.
+Hence, it suggests you should focus on what you're already good at.

 ## The themes